- chapter 3 Body

-So, the speed we can move or limbs, and hence the speed with which we walk and run, is directly related to the lengths of our legs (and indeed our torso and arms as they keep pace).
+So, the speed we can move our limbs, and hence the speed with which we walk and run, is directly related to the length of our legs (and indeed our torso and arms as they keep pace).
 Bridge designers have to take these natural rhythms into account and try to avoid bridges that bounce up and down with a frequency of near a second.
-This is also why soldiers break step when crossing bridges for fear that all walking together can cause it to build up a wave of motion.
+This is also why soldiers break step when crossing bridges; all of them walking at the same speed could cause a bridge to build up a wave of motion.

-In order to be able to walk at around 1Hz, or one pace per second, our brains will need to be able to drive muscles at this kind of pace (and faster for running).
+In order for us to walk at around 1Hz, or one pace per second, our brains must be able to drive muscles at this kind of pace (and faster for running).
 This may well affect the way we can keep time.
-Orchestral conductors say that the slowest beat they can reliably keep is about 40 beats per minute; that is about that of a very slow walking pace.
-While we often think that we dance to music, it may well be that it is the other way round; our natural sense of rhythm comes form the length of a typical leg.
+Orchestral conductors say that the slowest beat they can reliably keep is about 40 beats per minute; that is about the same frequency as a very slow walking pace.
+While we often think that we dance to music, it may well be that it is the other way round; our natural sense of rhythm has its origins in the length of a typical leg.
 We don’t dance to music, we music to dance.

-You can measure this round trip time for yourself.
-Take a piece of paper (A4 or US letter) and make a mark near one end.
-Hold the paper at the opposite end to the mark, with the mark downwards and get a friend ready to catch the paper with their fingers initially placed by the mark.
-Ask them to catch the paper when it falls, then let go.
+You can measure for yourself the round-trip time from eyes to muscles.
+Take a sheet of paper (A4 or US letter).
+Hold the paper at the top, and ask a friend to put their fingers close to the bottom of the sheet and be ready to catch the paper when it falls.
+Then let go.
 Mark on the paper where they caught it.
 Do this several times, each time they will catch it a slightly different place.

-The average distance between the mark and where they catch it tells you the total reaction time, from seeing the paper move, to actually moving their fingers.
+The average distance between the bottom of the paper and where they catch it tells you the total reaction time, from seeing the paper move, to actually moving their fingers.
 You can work this out using the speed of fall (1/2 g t2):

 |reaction time||distance fallen|